 When to Start a Fall Vegetable Garden

 Your region’s first and last frost date will dictate when to sow veg.
 If you live in the USA, you can find out your dates here.
-For the British Isles, you’ll want to check dates here.
+For the British Isles, you’ll want to check these dates.
 Count back the days to maturity for any plant from the first frost date.
 That day will be the last day you can sow it.

 The time it takes a seed to fully grow into a crop varies from vegetable to vegetable.
 It can also vary by variety and time of year.
-Take lettuce, for example — in the chart below lettuces are given about 40-60 days to grow to maturity.
+Take lettuce, for example — in the chart above, lettuces are given about 40-60 days to grow to maturity.
 There’s a big difference between those days because it will take longer for them to grow in cooler weather.
-Sow in late spring and it may only take 40 days but sow in late summer and it may take longer.
+Sow in late spring, and it may only take 40 days but sow in late summer, and it may take longer.

 Lettuce varieties also play a big role in time to maturity.
 Smaller varieties, like Little Gems, and leaf lettuce, will take a lot less than head-forming lettuce.
 There are also varieties better suited for growing in cool weather and through the winter.
 Lettuce ‘All the Year Round’ is a butterhead that you can harvest up to October when grown outdoors.
 Other varieties, like Green Oak Leaf and Valdor, can be very tolerant of winter temperatures.
 At least here in Britain.

 Vegetables are Aware of Darkness

 Photoperiodism is your word of the day.
 What it refers to is the number of hours of darkness and light that a plant is exposed to.
 When growing vegetables, it’s important to us because plants use light, or rather darkness, to tell the time of the year.
 They use that timing to know when the optimal time to mature and set seed will be.